thruflo/ntorque/README.md

 your new user's welcome or reset password email.

 Left as a one-size fits all configuration option, the choice is stark.
-Responsive task-retry times in failure scenarios with a low timeout may result in long-running tasks hammering your server.
-Higher timeouts will allow those to run but may delay simpler tasks being retried.
+Short retry times may result in long-running tasks hammering your server.
+Higher timeouts may delay simpler tasks being performed.

 The good news, of course, is that you don't have to rely on a one-size fits all configuration value: `TORQUE_DEFAULT_TIMEOUT`.
 You can also override the web hook request timeout on a task by task basis, via the `timeout` query parameter.
 So, after all this, the solution is to set an appropriate timeout for different length of tasks.
 Simple -- once you know how the system works.